MarioniLab/BarcodeSwapping2017/README.md

 ## Code information

 To generate the .html file, you first need to download the data.
-This can be done by changing your working directory to the one that contains this repo, then running the get_data.sh file (requires `wget`, which can be installed on OSX using `homebrew`; otherwise use `ftp` using the logon details in the script).
+This can be done by changing your working directory to the one that contains this repo, then running the get_data.sh file.
 Then you can compile the .Rmd file either using RStudio or `rmarkdown::render()`, from the R package `rmarkdown`.
 You'll need to ensure you have the packages listed in the first code chunk installed.
 This step takes around 20 minutes on a 2016 MacBook Pro.

 ## Further barcode swapping resources